ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/schedule-discrete-structures.md

     - **Sequence**: a collection of ordered homogeneous elements such a strings and files
-    - **n-Tuple**: a collection of ordered heterogeneous elements with a fixed number of components
+    - **File**: a sequence of lines, where each line is itself a sequence of characters
     - **Concatenation**: the process of joining together the contents of two or more variables to form a new variable
     - **Monoid**: abstract discrete structure that describes the behavior of